agoose77/packaging-pyopp-2025/content/how-to-create-a-distribution.md

 :label: ex:add-project-metadata

 1. Use the `hatch new` command to create scaffolding for your project.
-2. Use the <xref:ppug#guides/writing-pyproject-toml> guide to customise the new `pyproject.toml` file.
+2. Use the <xref:ppug#guides/writing-pyproject-toml> guide to customise the new `pyproject.toml` file, e.g. by adding a short description.
    :::

 ## Upgrade an existing project to use Hatch